rcanoaparicio/rust-grep/README.md

 # RUST-GREP
-Check if a string matches a regex pattern.
+Check if input matches a regex pattern.

 ## Installation
 Install rust in your machine following the (documentation)[https://www.rust-lang.org/tools/install].